 Ah, the truly great SDR.
 They’re a unicorn 🦄 species, only coming around once in a blue moon.
 And when you get one on your team, you know you’ve got something special.

-Whether you’re interested in becoming a great SDR yourself or hiring one onto your sales development team, there are a few common skills to keep in mind.
+Whether you’re interested in how to be a good SDR yourself or hiring one onto your sales development team, there are a few common skills to keep in mind.

 A good SDR needs an army of skills in their portfolio.
 But, when we asked our experts, there was one trait cited above all.

 James Buckley, Head of Business Development of Attest, explains, “Empathy – it’s all about if your SDR can relate to your buyer and others around them.”

 Aleksandra Andree, expert SDR and current Vendors Associate at Gartner, elaborates, “Above all, great SDRs have patience and empathy.
 It’s important to be able to recognize your prospects’ situation and point of view so you can deliver the most value.”